Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/README.md

 The token is now passed to the "relying party".
 The relying party will validate that the token was issued by the Attestation Service.
 It then extracts the asymmetric key from the EnclaveHeldData field.
-The relying party will then Encrypt it's "key" data using the asymmetric key and transmits it back to the enclave.
+The relying party will then Encrypt its "key" data using the asymmetric key and transmits it back to the enclave.

 ```python